Hossein-Nzari/nash-equilibrium-for-game-theory/README.md

-# Game Theory Project: Customs Import vs. Domestic Quality Improvement
+# Game Theory Project: Customs Import vs. Improving the Domestic Products
 In this group project, we determine when the customs department decides to import cars and when to ban imports.

 ## Overview